isotopp/isotopp.github.io/_posts/2021-07-13-mysql-a-job-queue-in-python.md

 - mysql
 ---

-Somebody needed a job queue in Python: Jobs are being generated in random order, and are written to a MySQL table `jobs`.
-Jobs matching a condition are selected from the queue in batches of `n` (n=100), and are being claimed, then processed.
-After processing, they are deleted.
-Job generation and consumption are concurrent, and proper and efficient locking is needed.
+Somebody needed a job queue in Python: A writer inserts into it in random order, and they are written into the MySQL table `jobs`.
+From the `jobs` table, a consumer claims jobs in batches of `n` (n=100), and processes them.
+After processing, the consumer deletes the jobs.
+We need concurrent job generation and consumption, with proper and efficient locking.

 Using our usual includes and setup,